squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 General types are derived from base types and type variables using the arrow and tupling type constructors.
-A type (or part of a type) can be left unwritten using a type holes :g:`_`, which must be then inferred by Squirrel.
+A type (or part of a type) can be left unwritten using a type holes :g:`_`, which must then be inferred by Squirrel.

 .. prodn::
   type ::= _ | @type_variable | @base_type | @type -> @type | (@type * ... * @type)

-.. note:: The most common function symbols have types of the form :g:`(b1 * ... * bn) -> b` where :g:`b1,...,bn` and :g:`b` are base
+The most common function symbols have types of the form :g:`(b1 * ... * bn) -> b` where :g:`b1,...,bn` and :g:`b` are base types.

-  types.
+.. example:: Hash function

-  For example, a hash function may have type :g:`(message * message) -> message`: it takes a message to be hashed, a key, and the returned hash is also a message.
+   A hash function may have type :g:`(message * message) -> message`: it takes a message to be hashedand a key, and the returned hash is also a message.
+Given that any hash value is often has a constant length, a specific type for the hash outputs could has been defined as a :g:`fixed` type.

 Binders and tags
 ----------------